 - Because of factors such as insect age and sex, room temperature, humidity levels, and competing attractions, about a third of the flying insects will ignore a black light source for a short period of time.

 - Note: For best results, vertical wall mount Insect-O-Cutor® units should be located at elevations of no lower than one foot above the floor and no higher than four feet above the floor (the distance from the floor to the bottom of the unit).

 - Elevators and stairwells form natural chimneys through which flying insects can reach upper story areas.
 An Insect-O-Cutor® wall mount unit should be positioned in each stairwell between the main and second floors, as well as between the main floor and sub-floor.
 An interception unit should also be placed in the vicinity of elevator openings on the sub-floor and the main floor.

-Why use the unfiltered black light (BL) and filtered black light blue (BLB) combination?
+Why use the unfiltered white bulb (BL) and filtered blue bulb (BLB) combination?

 My bulbs are lit, why do I need to change them?

 A bulb that is still lit may not be doing the job you need it to.
 Black light (UV) bulbs are most effective when new.
 They lose their ability to attract insects long before they actually burn out.
 UV light is invisible and while the bulbs remain lit the UV producing phosphor only has an effective life of 7000 hours or about 9 months.